UserUnknownFactor/filetranslate_MVZ/README.md

     Default: `''` (empty string)
 * `Merged Translations`: Specifies where to search for a merged translations dictionary.
     * `<relative path>` Relative path to the file without `www`.
 If it's found per-origin .csv files will be ignored.
+* `Default Language`: Specifies the default menu and translation language.
+    * `_<two-letter language code>` The code must be prepended with underscore.
+    Default: `''` (empty string)
+* `Ignored Characters`: Characters that cannot appear at the beginning of a line during word-wrapping.
+    * `<string>` See its default value in the code.
+* `Text Margin`: Margin on the both sides of the message window during word-wrapping.
+If face image shown only right one is used.
+    Default: `10`
+* `Enable Wordwrap`: Allows the message window text to be wrapped within the visible area of the dialog box.
+     * `true` Enable simple word-wrapping (recommended for English).
+     * `false` Use no or external word-wrapper.
+* `Override Font Sizes`: Allows font size overriding based on corresponding Languages Data fields.
+     * `true` Override font sizes if there is a corresponding field filled.
+     * `false` Disable the entire functionality.
+* `Languages Data`: Supported languages and their icons in the spritesheet object.
+    * `<JSON-encoded object>` See the object format in the code.

 #### Manual adding of the plugin: